-As a member of the primary care team (PCT) for SCO members, the GSSC participates in initial and ongoing assessments of members including developing community-based care plans as well as determining the appropriateness of institutional long-term care services.
-The GSSC also arranges, and coordinates services with the LTSS providers.
+As a member of the primary care team (PCT) for Senior Care Options members, the GSSC participates in initial and ongoing assessments of members, including developing community-based care plans and determining the appropriateness of institutional long-term care services.
+The GSSC also arranges and coordinates services with the LTSS providers.

-SECTION 13: QUALITY IMPROVEMENT PROGRAM
+SECTION 13: Quality Improvement Program

-Commonw ealth Care Alliance is committed to providing the highest-quality, most effective health care to its members.
-In pursuance, the Commonw ealth Care Alliance framew ork for quality improvement is designed to integrate quality assessment and performance improvement activities throughout all levels of its care delivery system.
-As a "consumer experience" governed organization, the Commonw ealth Care Alliance Quality Program is structured to ensure that the member's perspective is built in to all elements of its quality improvement activities.
-An underlying tenet of the program is that a true partnership betw een those receiving care and those providing and managing care can promote autonomy, independence and better health outcomes.
+Commonwealth Care Alliance is committed to providing the highest-quality, most effective healthcare to its members.
+In pursuance of this, the Commonwealth Care Alliance framework for quality improvement is designed to integrate quality assessment and performance improvement activities throughout all levels of its care delivery system.
+As an organization governed by "consumer experience," the Commonwealth Care Alliance Quality Program is structured to ensure that the members' perspective is built into all elements of its quality improvement activities.
+An underlying tenet of the program is that a true partnership between those receiving care and those providing and managing care can promote autonomy, independence, and better health outcomes.